ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 1. Select the origin information to include in the TokenChallenge.
-This can be empty to allow fully cross-origin tokens, a single origin name that matches the origin itself, or a list of origin names containing the origin.
+This can be empty to allow fully cross-origin tokens, a single origin name that matches the origin itself, or a list of origin names containing the origin itself.

 The TokenChallenge message has the following structure: